 These are the most fuel-efficient trucks on sale today, but that statement comes with a few caveats.
 The rankings are based on trucks’ Environmental Protection Agency (EPA) combined fuel economy ratings, as they are most representative of real-world use.
 Fuel-economy ratings also vary based on how the truck is equipped; all trucks listed here get their best ratings with rear-wheel drive, rather than four-wheel drive.

 With rear-wheel drive, the Silverado Duramax’s 27 mpg combined wins by a nose.
 The truck is rated at 23 mpg city and 33 mpg highway.

 The Duramax diesel engine used in the Silverado is a 3.0-liter inline-six, which produces 277 horsepower and 460 pound-feet of torque.
 It’s available exclusively with a 10-speed automatic transmission, with the wide spread of gear ratios likely contributing to fuel efficiency.
-The Silverado Duramax is rated to tow up to 9,300 pounds, although you’ll need efficiency-sapping four-wheel drive for that.
+The Silverado Duramax is rated to tow up to 9,500 pounds.
 The Silverado is also available with gasoline engines with four, six, or eight cylinders.

 The Silverado was last redesigned for the 2019 model year.
 Notable tech features include a “transparent trailer” system that uses cameras to let the driver “see” through a trailer, as well as a towing app with checklists and other features to make the process easier.
 The Silverado also got adaptive cruise control for the 2020 model year, long after the rival Ford F-150.